Dr. Patel

 Why Ridge Augmentation

-When a tooth is lost or extracted, the material beneath the tooth is reabsorbed, which causes your aveolar ridge to begin shrinking.
+When a tooth is lost or extracted, the material beneath the tooth is reabsorbed, which causes your alveolar ridge to begin shrinking.
 Eventually, this will result in the ridge losing the required width and/or height to support a dental implant to replace the missing tooth or teeth.
-Because bone deterioration occurs at an exponential rate, it is important to have an implant placed as soon as possible following an extraction or loss of tooth; however, if the bone around your tooth was thin to begin with, a ridge augmentation may be necessary.
-In addition to making it possible for dental implants to be placed, a ridge augmentation will also restore your facial structures natural contours.
+Because bone deterioration occurs at an exponential rate, it is important to have an implant placed as soon as possible following an extraction or loss of a tooth; however, if the bone around your tooth was thin to begin with, a ridge augmentation may be necessary.
+In addition to making it possible for dental implants to be placed, a ridge augmentation will also restore your facial structure's natural contours.

 Ridge Augmentation Process